 10. Increase carbohydrate intake to 2-3g/lb of bodyweight.
 Lots of energy is needed for heavy and intense training sessions; as well as recovery (helping muscle tissue to repair and enlarge).

 11. Eats plenty of nuts, seeds, natural oils, and oily fish.
-“Good fats”, otherwise known as unsaturated fats, aid in hormonal production and regulation; increasing testosterone levels.
+“Good fats”, otherwise known as unsaturated fats, aid in hormonal production and regulation; increasing testosterone levels (3).
 Fat is also very calorie dense, increasing the likelihood of eating in a caloric surplus.

 12. Consume whey with milk directly after training.
-Whey protein is quickly absorbed, making it ideal during the post workout phrase where the body acts as a sponge.
-30g-40g of whey in full fat milk, will help to increase protein synthesis, replenish glycogen (due to lactose sugars present in the milk); as well as bolstering calorie intake.
+Whey protein is quickly absorbed, making it ideal during the post-workout phase where the body acts as a sponge.
+30g-40g of whey in full-fat milk, will help to increase protein synthesis, replenish glycogen (due to lactose sugars present in the milk); as well as bolstering calorie intake.

-13. Add maltodextrin and dextrose to your post workout shake.
-If individuals have problems digesting milk and prefer to consume whey protein powder in water, they can add 40 grams of maltodextrin or dextrose into a post workout shake; ensuring rapid replenishment of glycogen stores.
+13. Add maltodextrin and dextrose to your post-workout shake.
+If individuals have problems digesting milk and prefer to consume whey protein powder in water, they can add 40 grams of maltodextrin or dextrose into a post-workout shake.
+We find this provides rapid replenishment of glycogen stores.

 14. Perform “drop sets” to blast through plateaus.
 Perform a set until near failure with a given weight, then immediately decrease the weight and rep again to failure.